cwfergus/run_analysis/README.md

 6) finds the features that contain mean() or std(), and makes a sorted list of the column numbers
 7) Uses that list to extract just those variables from the measurement data
 8) Makes a list of variable names by using the column numbers list again.
+9) Edits the names to be more readable, and remove R incompatible symbols
 9) Adds column names to the remaining four data/label files:
         <br>a) selc-measurement-data: column names now represent the measurements
         <br>b) activity_data: simiply labeled with "Activity" to enable merging later